MarceloAC19/-Azure-AI-Cognitive-Search/README.md

 # -Azure-AI-Cognitive-Search

-# Repositório: Organização e Pesquisa de Documentos com Azure AI Search
+# Repository: Organizing and Searching Documents with Azure AI Search

-Este repositório documenta a realização de um laboratório prático focado em técnicas de organização e pesquisa de documentos, utilizando as poderosas ferramentas de Inteligência Artificial da Microsoft Azure.
-O projeto segue os princípios de ingestão de dados, criação de índices inteligentes e exploração de dados organizados, conforme descrito no desafio.
+This repository documents the completion of a hands-on lab focused on document organization and search techniques, using the powerful Artificial Intelligence tools from Microsoft Azure.
+The project follows the principles of data ingestion, creation of intelligent indexes, and exploration of organized data, as described in the challenge.

-## 🎯 Objetivo do Desafio
+## 🎯 Challenge Objective

-O objetivo principal deste laboratório é aplicar e compreender o processo de ingestão e indexação de dados para extrair conhecimento valioso de grandes volumes de informação.
-A ferramenta central utilizada para esta tarefa é o **Azure AI Search** (anteriormente conhecido como Azure Cognitive Search).
+The main objective of this lab is to apply and understand the process of data ingestion and indexing to extract valuable knowledge from large volumes of information.
+The central tool used for this task is **Azure AI Search** (formerly known as Azure Cognitive Search).

-Como entregável, este repositório oferece um registro detalhado de todas as etapas executadas e os insights obtidos durante a exploração do índice de pesquisa.
+As a deliverable, this repository offers a detailed record of all the steps performed and the insights gained during the exploration of the search index.

-## 📂 Estrutura do Repositório
+## 📂 Repository Structure

-* **/README.md**: Esta página inicial, com a visão geral do projeto.
+* **/README.md**: This main page, with the project overview.
-* **/passo-a-passo.md**: Um guia detalhado com todas as etapas técnicas realizadas na Azure, baseado no tutorial [Explore an Azure AI Search index (UI)](https://microsoftlearning.github.io/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.html).
+* **/step-by-step.md**: A detailed guide with all the technical steps performed in Azure, based on the [Explore an Azure AI Search index (UI)](https://microsoftlearning.github.io/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.html) tutorial.
-* **/insights.md**: Uma documentação com as observações, conclusões e insights extraídos durante o processo de exploração dos dados.
+* **/insights.md**: Documentation with observations, conclusions, and insights extracted during the data exploration process.

-## 🛠️ Ferramentas e Pré-requisitos
+## 🛠️ Tools and Prerequisites

-* Uma assinatura ativa do **Microsoft Azure**.
+* An active **Microsoft Azure** subscription.
-* Acesso ao **Azure AI Search** e a um recurso de armazenamento (Azure Blob Storage).
+* Access to **Azure AI Search** and a storage resource (Azure Blob Storage).
-* Dados de exemplo (neste caso, utilizamos os dados fornecidos pelo laboratório da Microsoft Learn).
+* Sample data (in this case, we used the data provided by the Microsoft Learn lab).